Eduardo Leite: Second term

 Leite was sworn in on 1 January 2023 as governor of Rio Grande do Sul for a second term.
+In 9 May 2025, he left the Brazilian Social Democracy Party and joined the Social Democratic Party (PSD).

 Political positions

 Leite is considered a left-leaning member of the PSDB.
 Leite identified as a social democrat in 2019, and as a social liberal in 2020, arguing that the state has a role to play in regulating business and helping to manage inequality, while also stating that the private sector and social entrepreneurship has a role to play.
 Prior to this, he has expressed support for same-sex marriage and decriminalization of marijuana, although he took a more conservative stance on the decriminalization of abortion.
 Leite has also expressed support for urban gun control measures.